 NSCell-based tables continue to be supported in OS X v10.7 and later, but they’re typically used only to support legacy code.
 In general, you should use

 Although you use the same Interface Builder techniques to create both

 NSCell-based table views (and to add columns to a table), the code required to provide individual cells, populate the table view, and support programmatic editing differs depending on the table type.
 In addition, you use different Cocoa bindings techniques depending on whether you’re working with an

 To develop successfully with the

-NSTableView class, you need a strong grasp of the model-view-controller design pattern.
-Refer to “The Model-View-Controller Design Pattern” in Cocoa Fundamentals Guide.
+NSTableView class, you need a strong grasp of the Model-View-Controller design pattern.
+To learn more about this fundamental pattern, see Model-View-Controller in Cocoa (OS X).

-You will find the following sample-code projects to be instructive when designing your own table view implementations:
+The following sample code projects are instructive when designing your own table view implementations: